Skip to content

 # Fetch dataset

-iints data fetch aide_t1d --output-dir data_packs/aide
+iints data fetch aide_t1d --output-dir data_packs/aide --no-verify

 # Cite dataset in publication